stablecog/stablecog/src/lib/md/blog/the-best-vector-database-for-stablecogs-semantic-search.md

 ---
-title: The Best Vector Database for Stablecog's Semantic Search
+title: The Best Vector Database for synthica's Semantic Search
 description: An inside look at how we compared vector databases and CLIP models.
-As well as details about how we implemented semantic, image based search on Stablecog.
+As well as details about how we implemented semantic, image based search on Synthica.
 author: Brandon Berhent
 author_url: https://twitter.com/bbedward_real
 date: 2023-04-12T13:00:00.000Z